Find out how your Council Tax is calculated and how it is spent.

 fees and charges – charges that we make for services that we provide

 business rates – these rates, called National Non-Domestic Rates, are the means by which local businesses contribute to the cost of providing local authority services.
-In 2019/20 Merton is participating in a London Pool to pilot 75% Business Rates Retention.
-Under the pool we keep 48% of our income from business rates, 27% goes to the GLA with 25% to central Government.
+In 2020/21 Merton is participating in a London Pool on a 75% Business Rates Retention basis.
+This is known as the 67% scheme because under the pool we keep 30% of our income from business rates, 37% goes to the GLA with the remaining 33% being paid to central Government.

-revenue support grant – a Government grant which can be used to finance revenue expenditure on any service.
-Under the Pilot Pool Merton will not receive any Revenue Support Grant as this is being replaced by Business Rates.
+revenue support grant – a government grant which can be used to finance revenue expenditure on any service.
+Under the 2020/21 arrangements Merton will receive Revenue Support Grant of £5.159m.

 budget requirement –this is an estimate of what we will spend this year after deducting income raised from services we charge for, government grants and any funding from reserves.

-- we deduct any income that we expect to receive during the year from fees and charges, government grants and other contributions, and a share of business rates (48%)
+- We deduct any income that we expect to receive during the year from fees and charges, government grants and other contributions, and a share of business rates (30%).

 Medium Term Financial Strategy (MTFS)